donmizutani/dm-newsite/pages/snort/setup/5c-automate-barnyard2-batch.md

 2. Create the Barnyard2 snort database.
 3. Import the Barnyard MySQL schema.
 4. Copy all files from the specified Snort log folder to a temporary folder that Barnyard2 will process from.
-5. Loop through every Snort log file copied to the temporary folder and run with Barnyard2 with -o [_logfile_]
+5. Loop through every Snort log file copied to the temporary folder and run with Barnyard2 with -o [\_logfile\_]

-Note that, although the author's [documentation](https://github.com/firnsy/barnyard2) says it supports specifying multiple files with the -o parameter, I have found that the latest version will not process more than one file.
+Note that, although the author's [documentation](https://github.com/firnsy/barnyard2) says it supports specifying multiple files with the -o parameter, I have found that the latest version will **not process past the first file specified**.

 I have also noticed segfaults occuring in this tool, so calling Barnyard2 for one file at a time ensures that subsequent files get processed even if the tool segfaults on a previous file.

+Regarding segfaults, the author has mentioned on a Google groups thread that there may be a bug introduced in 2-1.13 (can't find that specific thread right now).

-Regarding segfaults, there seems to be no solution other than downgrading to a version before 2-1.10 and before.
+The only solutions seems to be downgrading (building) to a version before 2-1.10 and before.

 ```